brij-patel-knox/brij-patel-knox.github.io/_pages/connect.md

 ---
 layout: archive
-title: "Let's have chat !!"
+title: "Let's Connect and have a chat !!"
 permalink: /connect/
 author_profile: true